boanjo/poseidon/web_app/README.md

 ![2](https://github.com/boanjo/boanjo.github.io/blob/master/poseidon_web_app_timers.JPG?raw=true "Timers")

 Feel free to update the web app to your liking.
 I wanted it clean so there are not so much visual bells and whistles.
 See it as a boilerplate that does the job.

+Here is a YouTube video giving an overview of the code for the web_app: https://youtu.be/K_MTeVfbo9E Here is the full Poseidon playlist: https://www.youtube.com/watch?v=6Q65v6jY_po&list=PL4uTTzIGocpXYQ4JUedOa0raxNH4VkoVa